Ekinadoese/MY-LITA-JOURNEY-DOCUMENTATION/README.md

 This is a documentation of my Ladies in Tech Africa journey in Data Analysis.
 It covers all hard skills learnt during the Bootcamp.
 This began with an Introduction to Data Analysis.
-Major Data analysis skills taught were -Excel
+Major Data analysis skills taught were
+- Excel
--SQL and
+- SQL and
--Power BI.
+- Power BI.
 Bonuses include
--Optimizing LinkedIn account and
+- Optimizing LinkedIn account and
--Building a Portfolio using GitHub
+- Building a Portfolio using GitHub

 **DATA SOURCES**